Joran van der Sloot expected to plead guilty to federal charges at Wednesday hearing | KRDO

 Holloway family attorney John Q. Kelly confirmed to CNN van der Sloot intends to plead guilty in connection to the case.

+CNN has sought further information from Kelly and has also sought comment from the US Justice Department and police in Aruba, where Holloway disappeared.

-Van der Slott was transferred in June to the United States from a prison in Peru, where he was serving a 28-year sentence for the 2012 murder of Stephany Flores, 21, in his Lima, Peru, hotel room.
+Van der Sloot was transferred in June to the United States from a prison in Peru, where he was serving a 28-year sentence for the 2010 murder of Stephany Flores, 21, in his Lima, Peru, hotel room.

 Under the agreement between Peru and the US, van der Sloot would first return to Peru to finish the murder sentence in the Flores case, and then would be brought back to the US to begin serving whatever sentence he receives for US-based charges.